ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 * `extensions` - Default: `['js', 'css', 'png', 'jpg', 'gif', 'map']` - The file types to add md5 checksums.
 * `prepend` - Default: `''` - A string to prepend to all of the assets.
-Useful for CDN urls like `https://subdomain.cloudfront.net/`
+Useful for CDN URLs like `https://subdomain.cloudfront.net/`
 * `replaceExtensions` - Default: `['html', 'css', 'js']` - The file types to replace source code with new checksum file names.
 * `customHash` - When specified, this is appended to fingerprinted filenames instead of the md5.
 Pass `null` to suppress the hash, which can be useful when using `prepend`.

-As an example, this `ember-cli-build` will exclude any file in the fonts/169929 directory as well as add a cloudfront domain to each fingerprinted asset.
+As an example, this `ember-cli-build` will exclude any file in the fonts/169929 directory as well as add a CloudFront domain to each fingerprinted asset.

 ```javascript
 // ember-cli-build.js